basimkhajwal/LSD/README.md

 - [x] Add moving down jump animation
 - [x] Create solid blocks the player has to avoid
 - [x] Implement player death with solid blocks
+- [x] Update the GUI and create a flat theme
+- [x] Add better buttons and make the menu screen more attractive

 #### TODO:
+- [ ] Change the font rendering to BitmapFontData scale rather than many pre-loaded image files
-- [ ] Update the GUI and create a flat theme
+- [ ] Add a sound manager
-- [ ] Add better buttons and make the menu screen more attractive
+- [ ] Implement background music and sounds for player death, jump etc.
 - [ ] Create a player died menu
 - [ ] Create a level finished menu
 - [ ] Add ability to progress from level to level